Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/adobe-analytics-release-notes.md

 ### iOS AEPAnalytics 3.0.4

-* Fixed `getTrackingIdentifier` and `getVisitorIdentifier` APIs to `return nil` and not `AEPError.unexpected` error when AID/VID values are not found in persistence.
+* Fixed `getTrackingIdentifier` and `getVisitorIdentifier` APIs to `return nil` instead of `AEPError.unexpected` error when AID/VID values are not found in persistence.

 ## March 3, 2022